USEPA/sensortoolkit/docs/source/template.rst

 .. code-block:: python

-  # Run the interative setup routine for specifying how to ingest sensor data
+  # Run the interactive setup routine for specifying how to ingest sensor data
   sensor.sensor_setup()

 6 - Importing Sensor Data